-Why I Love Spicy Chicken Salad
+Why You’ll Love Our Spicy Asian Chicken Salad

 I am a big fan of Asian salad recipes.
-Of course, growing up in a Vietnamese Chinese family, we were spoilt with many delicious Southeast asian salads.
+Of course, growing up in a Vietnamese Chinese family, we were spoilt with many delicious Southeast Asian salads.

 The perfect balance of sweet, sour, hot and savoury flavours just makes Asian salad recipes so tasty.